tilalis/discrepancy-finder/README.md

 parsing a single document.
 This function is then called in `parse` method which iterates over html files in the specified directory and returns a generator of parsed documents.

+# Task 2

+## Defining the DiscrepancyType

+I have defined a class called DiscrepancyType in [discrepancy_types.py](src/discrepancy_finder/discrepancy.py)

+It is an Abstract Base Class that defines the interface for the discrepancy types.
+It also inherits from UserString so that it can be used as a string and stored in the database as such.

+## Implementing the DocumentValidator

+DocumentValidator class is defined in [document_validator.py](src/discrepancy_finder/validator.py)

+By design, the DocumentValidator validates against the set of rules, each rule being a subclass of the DiscrepancyType.

+In order to not have a big try-except block, I have created a `on_error` decorator that catches the exception and controls the return value in case of an exception.

+This decorator decorates the `validate` method of the `DocumentValidator` class.

+ValidationStatus is an Enum that defines the possible validation statuses.
+The validator module also contains utility classes, mainly used by statical code analysis tools.